Actipro/WPF-Controls/Documentation/topics/views/panels/multicolumnpanel.md

 ---
 # MultiColumnPanel

 This panel can render child elements in multiple columns, collapsing columns down as available space decreases.
-It's a space-efficient and visually-appealing way to render lists of items, or to break paragraphs of text up.
+It's a space-efficient and visually appealing way to render lists of items, or to break paragraphs of text up.

 ![Screenshot](../images/multicolumnpanel.png)